 Most people who work pay National Insurance contributions (NICs).
 The type, or class, you pay depends on your employment status.
 National Insurance is a tax on earnings and self-employed profits.
 Paying it entitles you to certain state benefits, though these vary according to whether you're employed, self-employed or making voluntary contributions.
 Full state pension is only paid to those who have an adequate contributions record.

 Your company has to deduct tax and NICs from your income each pay period and pay Employer's Class 1 NICs if you earn above a certain threshold.
 These amounts are paid to HMRC monthly or quarterly.
 If you don't send the correct amount, or send it in late, you may be subject to penalties.
-After your company’s financial year-end you must send HMRC an Employer Annual Return (forms P35 and P14).
+After the 5th April each year, you are obliged to submit your final Employer Payment Summary by 19th April.

-A new PAYE system was introduced from April 2013.
-Employers and pension providers now need to file payroll information online to HMRC every time a payment subject to statutory deductions is made.
+The new PAYE system has been in operation from April 2013.
+Employers and pension providers now file payroll information online to HMRC every time a payment subject to statutory deductions is made.
 This is referred to as Real Time Information (RTI).

 HMRC may charge penalties if PAYE payments due are paid late.
 This includes Tax, National Insurance Contributions, Construction Industry Scheme deductions and Student Loan deductions.